Uniformly expanding Markov maps of the real line: exactness and infinite mixing: Examples

-Finally, a finite modification of a quasi-lift of an expanding circle map need not be irreducible (it is rather easy to think of counterexamples), but, if it is, it is also exact.
+\begin{proposition} Let $T$ be a finite modification of a quasi-lift of an expanding circle map.
+It $T$ verifies (A1)-(A7), is Markov-indecomposable and preserves a \me\ $\mu$ equivalent to $\leb$, then it is exact. \end{proposition}